PolyhedralDev/TerraWiki/pages/tutorials/Quick-Start-Guide-for-Fabric.md

 6. Join your server and check if your new world is using Terra world generation.

 If you followed the steps correctly without any errors, then you have successfully set up a server with Terra!

-###### TROUBLESHOOTING WORLD SETUP

->In the case that you run into issues during the world set up process, be sure to check you have followed each step
->correctly.
-Check for any errors in console and try to interpret what the issue might be.
->
->Again you are unable to set up a world successfully, and have attempted to fix any issues yourself, please feel free to
->shoot us a message on our [Discord server](https://discord.gg/PXUEbbF) and provide any relevant information and or
->full server logs!

 ### Where can I go from here?